 In addition, we may require or permit the seller or servicer of a Mortgage to repurchase any Mortgage or (within six months of the issuance of the related PCs) substitute for any Mortgage a Mortgage of comparable type, unpaid principal balance, remaining term and yield, if there is a material breach of warranty by a seller or servicer as to that Mortgage.
 Substitutions of Mortgages are far less common than cash repurchases.
 Mortgage repurchases may also occur due to refinancings and modifications of Mortgages (including under our Relief Refinance and Home Affordable Modification Programs), defaults and delinquencies, which may increase during periods of economic recession, mortgage credit constriction, stricter underwriting standards that may inhibit refinancings, natural disasters, declining property values or increased use of secondary financing or as a result of other factors that decrease borrowers' equity.
-See Risk Factors - Prepayment and Yield Factors - Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds, - Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds and - We have a substantial backlog of repurchase requests to sellers and their fulfillment could affect PC prepayment speeds, Risk Factors - Credit Factors, Description of the Mortgages - Mortgage Purchase and Servicing Standards - Defaults and Delinquencies and The Trust Agreement - Repurchase and Substitution of Mortgages.
+See Risk Factors - Prepayment and Yield Factors - Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds and - Credit Factors, Description of the Mortgages - Mortgage Purchase and

+Servicing Standards - Defaults and Delinquencies and The Trust Agreement - Repurchase and Substitution of Mortgages.